Keyless Egress and Why We Recommend It for our Doors

 Warranty on New Homes

-If you’ve bought or self-built your own brand new house, it’s very likely you have a warranty attached to the property, and the vast majority of new home warranties in the UK are provided by the NHBC.
-If you’re using a different firm, check through their conditions, because they will have a good number of requirements when it comes to safety and security.
-NHBC in particular state “Locking devices fitted to main entrance doors should permit emergency egress without the use of a key when the home is occupied.” ie: your front door must have a thumbturn internally.
+If you’re using a different firm, check through their conditions.
+They will likely have a good number of requirements when it comes to safety and security.
+The NHBC states, “Locking devices fitted to main entrance doors should permit emergency egress without the use of a key when the home is occupied”.
+In short, your front door must have a thumb turn internally.

 Should you Go for It?